 If you don't have any contacts yet, don't worry!
 We'll automatically generate a signup form for your audience, which you can post on your website or Facebook page, so you can start collecting contacts right away.
 Plus, we give you lots of options to customize the design of your signup form, so it'll fit your brand.

-To access customize your signup form, follow these steps.
+To customize your signup form, follow these steps.

 - Select Form builder.

-- Click the Forms and response emails drop-down menu, and choose which form you want to edit.
+- Click the Forms and response emails drop-down, then choose which form you want to edit.

 - Click the Design it tab.

 - Click through the Page, Body, Forms, or Referral tabs to review the customization options.
 Use the fields and drop-down menus to make any changes you want to the styles, colors, and fields.
 We'll save your changes automatically.